gchq/sleeper/docs/design/ingest-record-batch-types.md

 property `sleeper.ingest.arrow.batch.buffer.bytes`.
 The size of the local store is set in the instance property `sleeper.ingest.arrow.max.local.store.bytes`.
 The working buffer size is set in the instance property `sleeper.ingest.arrow.working.buffer.bytes`.

+This requires enough memory on an ingest task to hold both the working buffer and the batch buffer.
+The number of records this can accept is partially flexible.
+The record batch will be flushed to disk when the batch buffer fills up, rather than based on the number of records.

+## Array list implementation

+The array list record batch implementation holds records in a Java ArrayList, until it fills up and they are sorted and written to a local Parquet file.
+The size of the array and the local store are both configured in terms of the number of records.
+The amount of space this takes up will vary depending on the size of the records.

+The maximum number of records to hold in the ArrayList at once is set in the instance property `sleeper.ingest.memory.max.batch.size`.
+The maximum number of records to hold in local files at once is set in the instance property `sleeper.ingest.max.local.records`.

+This requires enough memory on an ingest task to hold the given number of records in an ArrayList.